All Episodes

 So he wants foreign countries to influence our election.

-Uh where are the Democrats uh on investigating that part of Joe colluding with OPEC and Saudi Arabia and even Russia, because they're part of this cabal, uh, that are dominating energy and laughing at how stupid we are.
+Where are the Democrats on investigating that part of Joe colluding with OPEC and Saudi Arabia and even Russia because they're part of this cabal that are dominating energy and laughing at how stupid we are and what an idiot he is.

-You know, I'm watching, but of course, in Washington, all they're talking about for the four millionth time is January 6th, While they ignored the 574 riots in the summer of 2020.
+You know, I'm watching, but of course in Washington, all they're talking about for the four millionth time is January 6th while they ignored the 574 riots in the summer of 2020.

 That's where their head's at.